tetherless-world/explanation-ontology/index.md

 <content>

-<h3>Modeling Snippets</h3>
+<h3>Modeling of explanation types</h3>
   <p>We identified nine explanation types, each with different foci and generational needs, from a literature review we conducted in the computer science and adjacent explanation science domains of philosophy and social sciences.
+The explanation types are; case based, contextual, contrastive, counterfactual, everyday, scientific, simulation based, statistical and trace based.
 Utilizing the schema provided by our explanations ontology, we can encode the generational needs of these explanation types as OWL restrictions, which we depict here in <a href="https://www.w3.org/TR/owl2-manchester-syntax/">Manchester OWL Syntax</a>.
 Below for each explanation type, we present our description, a prototypical question they can address in a clinical setting and the logical formalization of the explanation type.</p>
   <!--can cite our book chapter here-->
  </content>
  </content>